aleksskeyDEV/aleksskeyDEV/README.md

 > 2. .net maui
 > 3. TypeScript magic 🪄
 > 4. React and NextJS

-**I am a fourth year student at The Bonch-Bruevich Saint Petersburg State University of Telecommunications.
-Bachelor degree - IT specialist.**

 ## My Projects
 ### Star wars wiki app on `NextJS`